-Until they too broke though with a Heineken Cup win in 2009, Leinster had taken years of teasing from their Munster rivals, who were further silenced when Leinster again took the honours in 2011.
+Until they broke though with a Heineken Cup win in 2009, Leinster had taken years of teasing from their Munster rivals, who were further silenced when Leinster again took the honours in 2011 and 2012.

-In the 2011/2012 season Connaught will join the other provinces as they too have qualified to play at the top level in Europe.
+In the 2011/2012 season Connaught joined the other provinces as they too qualified to play at the top level in Europe.

 Ireland and the Rugby World Cup

-Since its inauguration in 1987, the World Cup has not proved to be a very happy hunting ground for Irish rugby, and the team has never made it out of the pool stages.
-This is set to change in 2011, with Ireland having beaten tournament favourites Australia looking almost certain to top their pool and qualify for the quarter finals.
-After that, who knows?
+Since its inauguration in 1987, the World Cup has not proved to be a very happy hunting ground for Irish rugby, and the team has never made it to the semi-final stage.

 Shrugging off The Elitist Image